itslinotlie/google-app-scripts/spreadsheet-to-form.md

 No. The Spreadsheet is created so that it still runs even if the input is incomplete.
 This means that your multiple choice question will still appear, even if you forgot to give it a title.
 Likewise, this also means that some features available in Forms (which may not be supported in the code) won't be added to the Form, such as having a "correct answer" for text responses. (see below for alternative solutions).

-## Drawbacks and how to overcome them
+## Limitations and how to overcome them

 These are "drawbacks" that I have not been able to find a clean solution to with Google Scripts.
 If you by any chance have a cleaner solution, create a Pull Request and I will happily look at your solution :)